RonanMarrinan/latin101portfolio/translation3.md

     - It is in the ablative so that it can express a time when something happend.

 2. What part of speech is oppugnandās?
+    - It is the gerundive

 3. What idea does Athenas oppugnandās express?
+    - It is the gerunidve and it is in the accsuative case?????

 4. Parse (PNTMV) interfectus est.
   - Third person, singular, perfect, inidcative and passive.

 5. What kind of construction is immolanda est?
+    - Immolanda is a gerundive and it is expressing an obligation.

 6. Parse (GCN) ceterae sorōrēs.
   - It is feminine, nominative and plural.

 7. What type of construction is ab fulmine?
+    - It is the ablative of place???

 C. Translation